 Identifying out of memory situations#

-In most environments (including n8n cloud), n8n restarts automatically when encountering such an issue.
-However, when running n8n from the command line you might need to restart it manually.
+On n8n Cloud, or when using n8n's Docker image, n8n restarts automatically when encountering such an issue.
+However, when running n8n with npm you might need to restart it manually.

 Such problems occur when a workflow execution requires more memory than available to an n8n instance.
 Factors increasing the memory usage for a workflow execution include: